// blog/productivity/

 Before you try to improve, it helps to know what "good" actually looks like.
 Here are the widely cited benchmarks:

 The global average for adults is roughly 40 WPM.
-Most people who have used computers regularly for years fall between 50 and 70 WPM.
-A target of 65 WPM at 95% accuracy is achievable with deliberate practice and is sufficient for virtually any professional role.
+Most people who have used computers for years fall between 50 and 70 WPM.
+A target of 65 WPM at 95% accuracy is reachable with deliberate practice and is enough for almost any professional role.

-Note that context changes everything.
-Typing a stream of random words (what most speed tests use) is harder than typing familiar content.
-When writing your own thoughts, many people naturally type 10–20% faster because they are generating familiar patterns rather than reading and reproducing unfamiliar text.
+Context changes the number.
+Typing a stream of random words, which is what most speed tests use, is harder than typing familiar content.
+When writing your own thoughts, many people type 10 to 20 percent faster because they are generating familiar patterns instead of reproducing unfamiliar text.

 * * *